benbuck/finestray/README.md

 For the override modifier, you can provide one or more modifiers using spaces in between.
 For example you could provide a modifier `alt`, or a modifier `ctrl shift`.

-Similarly, for the minimize and restore hotkeys, you can combine a set of modifiers together with a single key.
+Similarly, for the minimize, restore, restore all, and menu hotkeys, you can combine a set of modifiers together with a single key.
 So for example, you could combine the modifier `alt win` with the key `esc` to make a hotkey `alt win esc`.
 Or you could combine a modifier `ctrl win` with the key `-` to make a hotkey `ctrl win -`.

 You can also leave a hotkey or modifier empty or specify `none` to disable it.